roman-vorobiov/evolve-analytics/README.md

 # Evolve Analytics

-Inspired by Kewne's work on tracking milestones during runs, this userscript adds an "Analytics" tab to the evolve UI where you can see a breakdown of your evolve run times.
+Inspired by Kewne's work on tracking milestones during runs, this userscript adds the "Analytics" tab to the evolve UI where you can see the breakdown of your evolve runs.

 It does not require any other scripts to function.